PoorBillionaire/USN-Journal-Parser/README.rst

 Description
 -------------
 The NTFS USN Change journal is a volume-specific file which logs metadata changes to files.
 It is a treasure trove of information during a forensic investigation.
-The change journal is located at $Extend\\$UsnJrnl:$J.

-usn.py is a script written in Python which parses the journal's contents, and features a myriad of output formats.
+The change journal is a named alternate data stream, located at: $Extend\\$UsnJrnl:$J. usn.py is a script written in Python which parses the journal's contents, and features several different output formats.

 Default Output
 ----------------